 Date of Authorship for this Version

 Reisman, W. Michael, "Institutions and Practices for Restoring and Maintaining Public Order" (1995).
 Faculty Scholarship Series.
-Paper 879.
+879.